 To get the most out of your Hungry Bin, it's important to feed your worms the foods they prefer, and avoid foods that discourage feeding and create an unfavorable environment.
 Doing so will maximize the success you have in creating nutrient-rich fertilizer from your home waste!

 The wrong foods in your Hungry Bin will be ignored and not eaten, sitting untouched and rotting at the top of your bin.
-Not only could this cause your bin to smell, it could also encourage your worms to attempt escaping.
-While entertaining, it's not the best for composting.
+Not only could this cause your bin to smell, it could also encourage your worms to attempt escaping, while also attracting unwanted bugs, pests, and rodents.
+While I admit that watching worms attempt to escape is generally entertaining, it's not the best for composting and growing your hard-working worm population.

 Like humans, compost worms benefit greatly from a balanced diet.
 Read on for more information on what foods to place inside your Hungry Bin, and which to avoid completely.